The other day I wrote about letting my kids simply feel whatever they feel.

 You can write or draw about how you feel.

-The idea is to get him to calm down by taking some big breaths, and I do that by making it into a silly game we call ‘Blow Me Away’.
-After he’s had a good cry I will hug him and whisper in his ear “Blow me away!”
-Then I pull back, take a comically deep breath and attempt to blow right into his face.
-He immediately laughs and tries to avoid my breath and then tries to blow into my face.
+When one of my kiddos couldn’t calm down after some big emotions we used to play a game called ‘Blow Me Away’.
+After he’d had a good cry I would hug him and whisper in his ear “Blow me away!”
+Then I’d pull back, take a comically deep breath and attempt to blow right into his face.
+He would immediately laugh and try to avoid my breath and then he would try to blow into my face.
 It’s a little gross, but it works!

-For some kids, doing all of the above is great, and wonderful and helpful… but sometimes those things don’t help your child deal with and then let go of their big feelings.
+For some kids, doing all of the above is great, and wonderful and helpful, but sometimes those things don’t help your child deal with, and then let go of their big feelings.

-For some kids, and I have one of them, the raging and crankiness can go on and on and on even after you have talked about their feelings and helped them channel them into more appropriate behaviour and given them a chance to calm down.
+For some kids, and I have one of them, the raging and crankiness can go on and on and on even after you have talked about their feelings, and helped them channel them into more appropriate behaviour, and given them a chance to calm down.

-I’ve tried letting my rager go, giving her space to just yell and cry and be cranky… but experience has shown me that this doesn’t actually help her, and often just makes things worse.
+I’ve tried letting my rager go, giving her space to just yell and cry and be cranky, but experience has shown me that this doesn’t actually help her, and often just makes things worse.
 Once she gets past a certain point it is like she can no longer see a way out, she can’t calm down and that makes her feel worse and the anger and sadness just compound the longer it goes on.

-“You’ve had 20 minutes to be angry and get your feelings out, now it is time to move on.”
+“You’ve had 30 minutes to be angry and get your feelings out, now it is time to move on.”

-Moving on involves finding something else to do on your own, or being given a task to do (she is nine, but for younger kids I’d just offer a choice of two things you know they would like).
+‘Moving on’ involves finding something else to do on your own, or being given a task to do (for preschool age or younger kids just offer a choice of two things you know they would like to do).

 More Resources and Ideas